 Death In Mud Lick

-Death in Mud Lick is a story of resilience and redemption, about how a crusading lawyer, reporter, and an ex-con with a drug-peddling past uncovered massive opioid pill dumping in small towns by some of the largest corporations in America.
+Death in Mud Lick is the story of how a crusading lawyer, newspaper reporter and a local woman with a secret past uncovered massive opioid pill dumping in small towns by some of the largest corporations in America.
 The book lays bare the corporate greed and government corruption that ignited the worst man-made public health crisis in U.S. history.
-It's also a clarion call for the critical importance of strong, local, independent journalism.
+It's also a clarion call for the critical importance of strong, local journalism.

 Praise for Death in Mud Lick